aburke1605/battery-portal/README.md

 Building on these are BMS-specific functions designed to make use of the BMS capabilities.
 These include the `seal`, `unseal` and `full_access` functions as well as `reset` which alter the state of the BMS.
 Battery and individual cell data are obtained from the BMS within the `get_data` function.
-This function is called regularly as the ESP32 transmits telemetry data to its WebSocket clients and/or the web server (see section on <b>Networking</b>).
+This function is called regularly as the ESP32 transmits telemetry data to its WebSocket (WS) clients and/or the web server (see section on <b>Networking</b>).

 #### LoRA